isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-wood-trim/index.md

 Keeping a maintenance routine is vital in ensuring that wooden trim surfaces maintain their natural look.
 While eliminating dirt particles keeps your cover in a pristine condition, utilizing a mild cleaning solution also supports all the stains at bay.
 Nevertheless, water is wooden surfaces worst enemy, and you should ensure that the rag used is just damp.

-Part of the care routine for wooden trim is ensuring that any moisture applied is dried out to [prevent mold stains](https://pestpolicy.com/best-exterior-paint-to-prevent-mold/).
-Whether you are an expert or a DIYer looking to restore the look of that wooden trim surface, the above precautions will leave your surface in great shape for a long time to come.
+Part of the care routine for wooden trim is ensuring that any moisture applied is dried out to [prevent mold stains](https://pestpolicy.com/best-exterior-paint-to-prevent-mold/).Whether you are an expert or a DIYer looking to restore the look of that wooden trim surface, the above precautions will leave your surface in great shape for a long time to come.